Final Rule: Hazardous Waste Export-Import Revisions

 These new requirements strengthen tracking of and reporting on individual export and import shipments, and are responsive to the concerns raised by EPA’s Office of Inspector General (OIG) and the Commission for Environmental Cooperation.
 This action also brings the United States into compliance with its legal obligations under the Organization for Economic Cooperation and Development (OECD) 2001 Council Decision, and complies with Executive Order 13659 on streamlining the export/import process for U.S. businesses.
 Lastly, this action establishes appropriate transition periods to provide for implementation while minimizing the burden of implementing new requirements.

-Starting on December 31, 2017, all U.S. exporters of manifested hazardous waste, universal waste, and spent lead-acid batteries for recycling or disposal, and all exporters of cathode ray tubes for recycling will be required to file EPA information in the Automated Export System (AES) or AESDirect for each export shipment.
+Starting on December 31, 2017, all U.S. exporters of manifested hazardous waste, universal waste, and spent lead-acid batteries for recycling or disposal, and all exporters of cathode ray tubes for recycling were required to file EPA information in the Automated Export System (AES) or AESDirect for each export shipment.
 The AES resides in the U.S. Customs and Border Protection’s (CPB's) Automated Commercial Environment (ACE).
 Paper processes will no longer be allowed on or after the compliance date.

 The movement of hazardous waste in and out of the United States for recovery or disposal represents about one percent of all U.S. hazardous waste shipments.
 International waste shipments are conducted for a number of reasons, including: